Godoy/frontend-manual/accessibility-guidelines/README.md

 # 6. ADA Reporter

-The ADA Reporter is a NPM Package that analyzes several pages on the common platform banners (Saks, Saks Off 5th and Lord & Taylor) and generate a report with the accessibility results.
+The ADA Reporter is a NPM Package that uses Pa11y to analyzes several pages on the common platform banners (Saks, Saks Off 5th and Lord & Taylor) and generate a report with the accessibility results.

 All the necessary documentation to install and run can be found in [this repository on Github](https://github.com/saksdirect/ada-reporter).

 ## 6.1.
 Reporter script

-The core command-line ada-reporter generates a report with the code errors found by banner and page in a JSON file.
+The core command-line `ada-reporter` generates a report with the code errors found by banner and page in a JSON file.
 This generated report is used in Google Exporter, Dashboard and in the Pipeline.

-See options running `ada-reporter --help`
+See the options running `ada-reporter --help`

 ## 6.2.
 Google Exporter